BaryoDev/create-baryo-app/README.md

 ./scripts/get-skill.sh baryo-security
 ```

+## 🛡️ Safety & Security

+**Zero Automated Contributions.**
+The BaryoDev ecosystem follows a strict "Safety First" policy.
+While the **baryo-learning** skill allows the AI to suggest improvements to the global skills library, **no automated pull requests or pushes** will ever be made to community repositories without your explicit, manual approval.

+The process is always:
+1. AI identifies an improvement or fix.
+2. AI drafts the proposal locally in `.baryo/skill-proposals/`.
+3. AI presents the changes for your review.
+4. **You** provide the final confirmation before any PR is created.

+---

 ## 📜 License

 This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)** - see the [LICENSE](LICENSE) file for details.